 The Southern Memorial Association is a non-profit 501(c)(3) tax exempt organization which depends on donations for maintenance and preservation of the Confederate Cemetery and the Walker Cemetery.
 All donations made to the SMA for the care of its two cemeteries are tax deductible.
 Request an official receipt from our treasurer.

-Mrs. Kim Griffith, Treasurer
+Mrs. Donna Schwieder, Treasurer

-Southern Memorial Association
+Southern Memorial Association 13517 Rennic Road Summers, Arkansas 72769

 Walker Cemetery Burials

-The oldest burial date is on the brick tomb that contains the remains of JACOB WYETH WALKER (1778-1838).
+The oldest burial date is on the brick tomb that contains the remains of JACOB WYTHE WALKER (1778-1838).
 In a similar tomb beside him lies his wife, ANN (1782-1851).

 Two small brick vaults contain the remains of the children of Erastus E. and Courtnay N. Duncan.
-One of them is an infant who died in 1844 and the other son Thomas Wyeth Duncan who died in 1850.
+One of them is an infant who died in 1844 and the other son Thomas Wythe Duncan who died in 1850.

 DAVID WALKER (1806-1879) and wife JANE L. (1813-1847).
 Col. David Walker was President of the Arkansas Secession Convention.
 He also served with the Confederate Military Court, General Holmes Corps.